chat icon

 Doctors, administrators, visitors, and patients at the Children’s Hospital of Orange County (CHOC) were frustrated with poor cell signal reception throughout the hospital.
 They needed a cost-effective solution to improve signal on the over 450,000-square foot campus.

 CHOC’s IT professionals were initially apprehensive about the complexity of a large-scale installation.
-But, their concerns were alleviated when they learned that the WilsonPro passive DAS was a multi-carrier solution, unlike an active DAS system.
-The WilsonPro solution would enhance cell signal regardless of mobile carrier.
+But, their concerns were alleviated when they learned that the WilsonPro DAS they were considering was a carrier-agnostic solution and would enhance cell signal regardless of the mobile carrier.

 With approximately 370 Wilson dome antennas, 34 WilsonPro cellular amplifiers, and about a million feet of coax cable, WP Electric completed the installation a month ahead of schedule with zero disruptions.
 To learn more about how CHOC solved their cellular connectivity issues, read the case study.